Seravo/docs/_posts/2015-10-13-local-development.md

 ## Customize the 'vagrant up' run

 If Vagrant detects that a file named `vagrant-up-customizer.sh` is present, it will automatically be run every time `vagrant up` is invoked.
-(Feature available in Seravo/WordPress since [Jan 29th, 2017](https://github.com/Seravo/wordpress/commit/ae51719e146615e7fcbde6b69c8a1deeb386510e)).